-- Seton Placement: In this technique, a seton (rubber band or silk string) is used for creating scar tissue near sphincter muscle before cutting it through a knife.
-It also aids drainage of fistula, besides opening and closing the fistula tract.
+- for creating scar tissue near the sphincter muscle before cutting it through a knife.
+It also aids drainage of the fistula, besides opening and closing the fistula tract.

 Fistula Treatment Centre in Delhi NCR

-SCI Hospital’s trained and experienced medical specialists are known for treating many cases of colon and rectal issues, gastroenterology and another infectious disease, including fistula.
+SCI Hospital’s trained and experienced medical specialists are known for treating many cases of colon and rectal issues, gastroenterology, and other infectious disease, including fistula.
 Our experts work together to treat and evaluate the procedures needed for curing an anal fistula.

 If a patient is suffering from an anal fistula or another medical condition, SCI Healthcare specialists will collaborate with their primary care doctor for creating the best treatment schedule.